-The guides are to be used for advisement purposes only.
+The guides are to be used for advisement purposes only and are subject to change.
 All students are required to meet with their academic advisor to plan their course of study.
 For variations or questions about these schedules, and schedules including any degree combined with the MSW, please consult with an academic advisor within the Department.